Maria Adams, MS, MPH, RD

 Attalla K, De S, et al. Oxalate content of food: A tangled web.
 Urology.
 2014;84(3):555-560.

-Diet for kidney stone formation.
-National Kidney and Urologic Diseases Information Clearinghouse website.
-Available at: http://kidney.niddk.nih.gov/KUDiseases/pubs/kidneystonediet/index.aspx.
+Diet for kidney stone prevention.
+National Institute of Diabetes and Digestive and Kidney Diseases website.
+Available at: http://www.niddk.nih.gov/health-information/health-topics/urologic-disease/diet-for-kidney-stone-prevention/Pages/facts.aspx.
 Updated November 15, 2013.
 Accessed August 28, 2014.

 Finkielstein VA, Goldfarb DS.
 Strategies for preventing calcium oxalate stones.